Bruce W. Piasecki: Career

-In 2021, he and his wife, Andrea Masters, launched the Creative Force Fund Award for Social Impact Journalists.
+In 2021, Piasecki and his wife, Andrea Masters, launched the Creative Force Fund Award for Social Impact Journalists.
 The award is given to young journalists covering business and society who are under the age of 35.
 In March 2022, his book A New Way to Wealth: The Power of Doing More with Less was published.
-The book has been reviewed by Kirkus Reviews.
+In 2023, he published his memoir Doing More With One Life: A Writer's Journey Through the Past, Present, and Future.
+In 2024, Wealth and Climate Competitiveness: The New Narrative on Business and Society was published.